marjoleinF/gamtree/README.md

     *smoothing* splines), package **gamm4** is used for estimation and packages **partykit** and **merDeriv** are used for partitioning.

 Package **gamtree** is still under development.
-The current version of the package can be installed as follows:
+The current development version can be installed as follows:

 ``` r
 library("devtools")